bogeeee/restfuncs/readme.md

 Notes:
 - [More on the security concept](server/Security%20concept.md#csrf-protection)
 - For, when having multiple services: _Services share the same session, but still every service has its individual corsReadToken and csrfToken (cause allowedOrigins or other security settings may be individual).
-For csrfTokens, you can pass all tokens as one comma separated string, and the server will just try them all out.
-TODO: that should propably change to one-token-per server_
+For csrfTokens, you can pass all tokens as one comma separated string, and the server will just try them all out._

 ### Simple requests and @safe()